Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Introduction

 The approach used in this paper is not restricted to the symmetric simple exclusion process.
 Much like the usual relative entropy method, it can be used for a large class of one-dimensional diffusive interacting particle systems satisfying the so-called gradient condition (see Section 8 in~\cite{Jara2018}).
+In particular, very special features of symmetric simple exclusion such as the fact that correlations in the steady state are known are not used in the proof, see Section~\ref{sec_entropy_invariant_mes} for more details.
 There are however some technical difficulties to be expected when generalising the present approach.
 All these points are discussed further in Section~\ref{sec_conclusion_perspectives}. \\ Let us however mention that, at equilibrium, the behaviour of various $n$-point correlation fields has come under much scrutiny in the past few years.
 In~\cite{Assing2007}, a two-point correlation field is studied in the SSEP on $\Z$.
 It is not the same object as in~\cite{Goncalves2019}, where two point correlations are studied on the one-dimensional torus as a means to defining squares of distributions arising in certain ill-posed stochastic partial differential equations.
 In~\cite{Ayala2021} and~\cite{Chen2021}, interacting particle systems enjoying a self-duality property are investigated in all dimensions.
 In that context, equilibrium fluctuation fields involving $n$-point functions are investigated for any $n$.

 In the same direction but using different techniques, long time large deviations for the density and the current have recently been considered in~\cite{Bertini2021}.
 Both the long diffusive time limit starting from the dynamical large deviation functional, and the long time, then large $N$ limits using Donsker and Varadhan's formula are investigated.
 This last limit is the same as the one studied in the present article at the level of two point correlations.
 The approach is however different: here, we provide a quantitative (i.e. non asymptotic) control on the dynamics at the microscopic level.
 On the other hand, in the case of the density and the current, the microscopic model considered in~\cite{Bertini2021} may have dynamical phase transitions.
 To capture this very subtle phenomenon, the Donsker-Varadhan variational principle~\eqref{eq_DV_variational_principle} in~\cite{Bertini2021} is solved indirectly in the large $N$ limit, by looking at large deviations at process level (so-called level 3 large deviations), then using a contraction argument.
 A related paper by the same authors~\cite{Bertini_FW2022} uses a similar approach in the settings of diffusions with small noise.
 Note that different kind of asymptotics for the Donsker-Varadhan functional have been considered, e.g. to study metastability~\cite{Bertini_metastab2022,Landim_metastab2022}.\\